lospec/pixel-editor/README.md

-# Lospec Pixel Editor
+# -*DEPRECATED*- Lospec Pixel Editor

+**⚠ The Lospec Pixel Editor is no longer in development and is no longer accepting contributions.**
+**It remains available at https://lospec.com/pixel-editor in it's current state, but may contain bugs.**

 This is a browser based software for creating pixel art

-The tool can be viewed online here: https://lospec.com/pixel-editor

 ## Before contributing